 19% are Employees in HVAC Industries

-Women in HVACR is one organization empowering women to grow their skills through education and mentorship.
-A membership includes scholarship eligibility, online course discounts, and a very active network of industry professionals.
+is one organization empowering women to grow their skills through education and community.

 58% of Home Cleaning Businesses are Women Operated

 Of the tens of thousands of accounts of past and current Housecall Pro users, 58% of home cleaning businesses have women owners.

 Home cleaning services have been an area of female domination for quite some time and with higher levels of disposable incomes and the average age of the U.S. population increasing,

 20% of Plumbing Businesses are Run By Women